ISO 13485 Certifications: What They Are and How to Achieve Them

 • Certification body audit fees

-Certification body costs often range from $15,000–$30,000 for a three-year cycle, depending on size and scope.
-Implementation support varies based on system complexity.
+Certification body audit costs often range from $15,000–$30,000 for a three-year cycle, depending on organizational size and scope.
+Implementation investment varies significantly based on system maturity.

 Why Structured Implementation Matters